-- Customers who have created their own beers are likely to share their experiences with others, driving word-of-mouth marketing.
+- Customers who have created their own beers will likely share their experiences with others, driving word-of-mouth marketing.

 3. Real-life Example of a Successful Custom Beer Creation Campaign

 MobCraft Beer, a craft brewery based in Wisconsin, has mastered the art of custom beer creation.
-They crowdsource their beer recipes, allowing customers to submit ideas for new beers, vote on their favorites, and even pre-order the winning brew.
-This unique approach has led to a wide array of unique, customer-created beers and has significantly increased customer engagement and loyalty.
+They crowdsource their beer recipes, allowing customers to submit ideas for new beers, vote on their favorites, and pre-order the winning brew.
+This unique approach has led to many unique, customer-created beers and has significantly increased customer engagement and loyalty.